 - Hiring local leaders and staff from the destinations where we operate, therefore contributing directly to local employment and ensuring competitive local remuneration

 - Using locally owned ground transportation and locally run accommodation

 - Recommending local eateries, shops and businesses to our passengers.

 - Investing in renewable energy projects which support the local economy through temporary and permanent employment, as well as contributing to the communities' infrastructure

 - Creating procurement policies that ensure we have fair and equitable relationships with our partners and suppliers

-Peregrine recognises that climate change is a reality and unfortunately the travel industry plays a part in contributing to global carbon pollution.
+Peregrine recognizes that climate change is a reality and unfortunately the travel industry plays a part in contributing to global carbon pollution.
 Understanding that we as a travel operator are having an impact, we have decided not to shy away from our responsibility and are working hard to reduce our global footprint.

 We develop our trips to be low impact by design.
 In planning our trips we aim to ensure that we are reducing our impact where possible.
 Keeping our tour groups small, we can focus on providing a more immersive experience, using smaller-scale accommodation and vehicles.
 Our group sizes and style of travel ensure that we can steer clear of using large coaches for transport or huge hotel chains, which can often have a bigger environmental footprint.